 Keep in mind, however, that joint cardholders and authorized users are not the same things.
 If you’re only an authorized user on someone’s account, then you’re not liable when the cardholder dies.

 Using a card after death could spell trouble

 Continuing to use a credit card as an authorized user after the cardholder’s death could put you in big trouble.
 “That’s got criminal implications,” says Ayers.
 “If somebody wanted to make a case of that, is that any different than picking up a card on the street?”

-The same goes for using the card as an authorized user when you know the debt won’t be paid.
-For example, says Kern, “You’d be committing fraud if you knew a parent was near death and the estate didn’t have money and you used it knowing it wouldn’t be paid off.”
+The same goes for using the card as an authorized user, when you know the debt won’t be paid.
+Kern explains, “You’d be committing fraud if you knew a parent was near death and the estate didn’t have money and you used it, knowing it wouldn’t be paid off.”

 When the estate loses, beneficiaries lose